Promoting Gender Equality in Science

 This is an online information source for people who work to improve gender balance in the research sector, and for anyone else interested in the issue of gender equality in science.
 A committee was appointed by the Ministry of Education and Research in 2004 to work with these questions, and this website was initiated by the committee.

-The present Committee for Gender Balance in Research is appointed from 1 January 2014 to 31 December 2017.
+The present Committee for Gender Balance and Diversity in Research is appointed from 1 January 2014 to 31 December 2017.
 It is chaired by Professor Curt Rice.

 Read more about the website